Beaux-Arts Apartments: Apartments

 There are also one-and-a-half-story duplex studios on the top floors of each building.
 The duplex studios' rooms could be as much as 36 by 14 ft across and 13 ft high.
 The arrangement of these duplexes is influenced by the presence of the exterior setbacks.
 The studios are arranged so two of the larger studios' bedrooms, one on top of the other, span three stories.
 In the lower duplex units, the studios and bedrooms are both on the 14th floor, but in the upper duplex units, the studio is seven steps below the 16th-floor bedroom and seven steps above the 15th-floor bedroom.
+Some single-bedroom studios were placed between the one-and-a-half story duplexes.
 Some of the rooms had galleries with wrought-iron railings, which, according to the original renting agent, gave the impression of a spacious house.
 The 17th floor of each building contains single-height studios and bedrooms, and the penthouse contains suites with one, two, and three rooms.